-Where to stay in Chamonix – The 7 best towns in the valley
+Where to stay in Chamonix – BEST HOTELS AND TOWNS

 Deciding where to stay in Chamonix can be a tiring task because there are many options and the cost of accommodation can vary widely.

-Let me tell you first that it’s not all about Chamonix Town.
+Let me tell you first that it’s not all about the main town of Chamonix.
 This is a great destination, especially if you are after bars, restaurants and a great nightlife, however, it may not work well on a family trip or if you are looking for easy-intermediate slopes.

-In this guide, I suggest the 7 best towns to stay in Chamonix Valley that are all fantastic options and fits different kinds of travellers, for either winter or summer, for skiing or just hiking, walking and enjoying the beautiful views.
+In this guide, I suggest the 6 best towns to stay in Chamonix Valley that are all fantastic options and fit different kinds of travellers, for either winter or summer, for skiing or just hiking, walking and enjoying the beautiful views.

-Where to stay in Chamonix – Key points
+Where to stay in Chamonix-Mont-Blanc – Key points

 Area/Town | Ideal for | Pros | Cons | Accessibility | Skiing | Restaurants | Families | Nightlife | Character |